 What factors impact bood sugar leves?

-Many factors influence blood sugar levels.
-Food, activity, stress, can illness can affect your blood sugar levels.
-Genetics also play a role.
+Many.
+Food, activity, stress, and illness can affect your blood sugar levels.
+Genetics also plays a role.
 Those with a family history of prediabetes (or diabetes) are at higher risk of having elevated blood sugar.
 Besides family history, some risk factors for prediabetes and type 2 diabetes include:

 - Being overweight

 - A history of gestational diabetes or polycystic ovarian syndrome (PCOS) in women